david-fong/gemel/doc/think/death-to-jargon.md

 # Avoid "Arbitrary Jargon"

+Note: This was originally treated as a key design goal, but it has been replaced with the goal of making keywords swappable almost like a color theme.

 Guiding principle 2: Aim for something that someone entering an english-speaking high-school would understand.

 Guiding principle 1: Do _not_ touch names of standardized protocols and encoding schemes and such (ex. http, floating-point, 2's-compliment signed integers, utf8, ascii, png, etc.), and always follow terminology used in protocol/encoding specifications, unless the communities developing them expressly desire that the terminology be changed in the future.
 Go as far as preferring protocol/encoding names over more friendly terminology.
 Since this directly interferes with the goal of being more friendly to the general public, encourage beginning doc comments with a short and simply-worded tag-line, and as a last resort, provide a per-project configuration mechanism to opt in to friendlier aliases such as "text" for utf8.